NemethKrisztian96/FeatureExtractor/README.md

 javac *.java
 ```

 You can run the program if you modify the main function from "FeatureExtractorLibraryMainTest" class according to your needs or of you include the library in your project as a .jar dependency.
-For the latter you can use the "FeatureExtractorLibrary.jar" file present in the root of the repo
+For the latter you can use the "FeatureExtractorLibrary.jar" file present in the root of the repo.

 ## Usage